Textualize/textual/docs/guide/widgets.md

     ```

-Our app contains three `Counter` widgets, which we can focus by clicking or using ++tab++ and ++shift+tab++.
+The app above contains three `Counter` widgets, which we can focus by clicking or using ++tab++ and ++shift+tab++.

-Now that our counter is focusable, let's make it interactive by adding some key bindings and actions to it.
+Now that our counter is focusable, let's add some keybindings to it to allow us to change the count using the keyboard.
 To do this, we add a `BINDINGS` class variable to `Counter`, with bindings for ++up++ and ++down++.
 These new bindings are linked to the `change_count` action, which updates the `count` reactive attribute.